Senate panel subpoenas CEOs of Discord, Snap and X to testify about children’s safety online

 Senate Judiciary Committee Chairman Dick Durbin, D-Ill., and South Carolina Sen. Lindsey Graham, the top Republican on the panel, announced Monday that they had issued the subpoenas to Discord CEO Jason Citron, Snap CEO Evan Spiegel and Linda Yaccarino, the CEO of X, formerly known as Twitter, “after repeated refusals to appear” during weeks of negotiations.

-“Big Tech’s failure to police itself at the expense of our kids cannot go unanswered,” the two senators said in a statement.
+“Big Tech’s failure to police itself at the expense of our kids cannot go unanswered,” the two senators said in a statement about the Dec.
+6 hearing, which will focus on child sexual exploitation online.

 The committee said that “in a remarkable departure from typical practice,” Discord and X refused to accept service of the subpoenas and the panel was forced to enlist the U.S. Marshals Service to personally subpoena the CEOs.